 Cedar is considered one of the best woods for garden beds.
 Western Red Cedar and Alaskan Yellow Cedar are popular options to make garden beds.

-Here’re the qualities of Cedar that makes it perfect for garden beds.
-They are,
+Here’re the qualities of Cedar that make it perfect for garden beds,

 Cedar is naturally rot-resistant and doesn’t need any chemical treatments.